- About Project Homeless

 Vianna Davila is a Project Homeless reporter.
 Vianna joined the Seattle Times in 2017 after 13 years at the San Antonio Express-News, covering criminal justice, transportation, growth and city government.
 She has a master’s in journalism-documentary film from the UC-Berkeley and is a 10th-generation Tejana (a descendent of Texas’ Spanish-speaking settlers).
 Email Vianna and follow her on Twitter.

 Scott Greenstone is Project Homeless’ producer and engagement editor.
-Before interning at The Seattle Times, Scott was a news assistant at National Public Radio’s Weekend All Things Considered.
+Before working at The Seattle Times, Scott was a news assistant at National Public Radio’s Weekend All Things Considered.
 He is a graduate of the University of Oregon.
 Email Scott and follow him on Twitter.

 Jonathan Martin is the Project Homeless editor.
 In his 15 years at The Seattle Times, he has covered social issues, politics and criminal justice, and most recently was a columnist and member of the editorial board.
 He is a Washington state native and University of Washington graduate.
 Email Jonathan and follow him on Twitter.